wrdhall3/ai-case-study/README.md

 * What technologies would this additional product or service utilize?
 * Why are these technologies appropriate for your solution?

     * SAP is the leader in ERP and their strategy of moving their solutions to the cloud and making them compostable allows enterprises of all sizes to benefit from their products.
-Even the smallest first can subscribe to their _SaaS_ solutions and make use of them
+Even the smallest firms can subscribe to their _SaaS_ solutions and make use of them
     * The biggest challenge for a behemoth such as SAP is “moving the dial” when it comes to innovation.
 They have such a large share of the market that adding tens of thousands of cloud users does not materially change their revenue.
     * Innovation for SAP is therefore not just about gaining market share but about maintaining it.
 They have to innovate, move to the cloud and componentize their solutions so they can compete with Oracle, Microsoft etc.
     * Providing AI solutions for workflow, generation of reporting and forecasting is required so that they can stay in the game.